imprakhartripathi/Sculptor/packages/cli/README.md

 Behavior:
 - Refuses to run outside a Sculptor app root
-- Refuses route generation in decorator mode
+- Controller generation is controller-first by default and can opt into paired functional route files with `--functional`
+- Route generation always writes the paired functional route and handler files
 - Rewrites the test registry when test generation is enabled

 What it solves: